jGrzyb/jGrzyb/README.md

 ⚙️ I’m passionate about software development, artificial intelligence, and game creation.
 As a member of the [Code Industry](http://coin.agh.edu.pl/) scientific circle, I collaborate on game development projects 🎮 and as a member of [AiLab](http://www.ailab.agh.edu.pl/) I develop AI models 🤖 .

-🔧 I continuously enhance my skills through personal projects, programming courses and challanges, and participation in hackathons and game jams.
+🔧 I continuously enhance my skills through personal projects, programming courses, challanges, and participation in hackathons and game jams.
 I enjoy exploring new technologies and turning ideas into impactful solutions. 🚀

 ## Some interesting projects: